A statewide listening tour

 First, Americans are likely more disconnected to nature than ever before—outdoor education is rapidly declining, we spend more time indoors, and technology and media are central to our daily lives.

-Second, and this is where we’re concentrating, Oregonians across the state have a profound ethic around the outdoors.
-We produce food and beer and wine.
-We appreciate clean tap water, rural night skies and nearby urban parks.
+Second, and this is where we’re concentrating, Oregonians across the state appreciate the value of the outdoors.
+The benefits are part of our daily lives—the cool tap water, clean air and peaceful spaces.
+Just think about all the food, beer hops and wine grapes that are grown here, too.
 Farms have been in families for generations.
-Many of us grew up being outside or came here because of recreation, thriving wild places and natural wonders—mountains, rivers, forests, the desert and the Pacific Ocean.
+Many of us grew up being outside or came here because we wanted to grow food in our backyards, walk to a nearby park, bike and walk and swim and fish, or be near thriving wild places and natural wonders—mountains, rivers, forests, the desert and the Pacific Ocean.

 How do we begin to bridge those two things?